 After reading Permanent Record, I wrote a little post with a couple of quotes, but the Writing section of this site isn’t there to be filled with book quotes.

-I’ve previously stored quotes in Notion, but it’s slow and private: all the reasons I wanted the Resources area in the first place.
+I’ve previously stored quotes in Notion, but it’s slow and private: all the reasons I wanted the Bookmarks area in the first place.

 This is a long way to say I’ve been looking for a place to store links and quotes, possibly with a way to comment on them, too.